Ertunco/python_related/paramiko/README.md

 If you are having trouble using the script, please check the following:

 - Make sure you have installed all of the required dependencies.
-- Make sure you have entered your Google Drive credentials and SFTP server credentials correctly.
+- Make sure you have entered the SFTP server credentials correctly.
 - Make sure that the SFTP server is accessible.
 - Make sure that you have write permission to the remote directory on the SFTP server.